mtgjson/mtgjson-website/README.md

 npm run test
 ```

-or run all the tests and a test build.
+Run all tests and a test build.

 ```
 npm run test:full